Widespread internet outages hit northeast U.S. - WTMJ

 Madory said he did not yet know if other carriers were impacted.

-Disruptions to internet services are always a hassle, but have become even more excruciating as the pandemic forces millions of people to work from home and students to attend school remotely.
+Disruptions to internet services are always a hassle, but have become even more excruciating at a time that the pandemic is forcing millions of people to work from home and students to attend school remotely.

 “Widespread internet outages in the area impacting remote learning today,” Galvin Middle School in Wakefield, Massachusetts lamented in a tweet.
 “Stay patient and do best you can.
 It’s out of our control.
 Hopefully things will be resolved soon!”